ianstormtaylor/superstruct/Readme.md

 ### Principles

-1. **Customizable types.** Superstruct's power is in making it easy to define an entire set of custom data types that are specific to your application, so that you have full control over exactly what you're checking for.
+1. **Customizable types.** Superstruct's power is in making it easy to define an entire set of custom data types that are specific to your application, and defined in a _single_ place, so you have full control over your requirements.

-2. **Unopinionated defaults.** Superscript only ships with the native Javascript types by default, that you never have to fight to override decisions made by "core" that differ from your application's needs.
+2. **Unopinionated defaults.** Superscript ships with native Javascript types, and everything else is customizable, so you never have to fight to override decisions made by "core" that differ from your application's needs.

-4. **Composable interfaces.** Superstruct interfaces are composable, so you can break down commonly-repeated pieces into smaller components, and compose them to make up the more complex.
+4. **Composable interfaces.** Superstruct interfaces are composable, so you can break down commonly-repeated pieces of data into components, and compose them to build up the more complex objects.

 5. **Terse schemas.** The schemas in Superstruct are designed to be extremely terse.
-This makes them very easy to read and write, so that you're encouraged to have full data validation coverage.
+This makes them very easy to read and write, encouraging you to have full data validation coverage.

-3. **Familiar API.** The Superstruct API was heavily inspired by Typescript, Flow and GraphQL.
-If you're familiar with any of those then its schema definition API will feel very natural to use, so you can get started quickly.
+7. **Compiled validators.** Superstruct does the work of compiling its schemas up front, so that it doesn't have to spend lots of time performing expensive tasks for every call to the validation functions in your hot code paths.

 6. **Useful errors.** The errors that Superstruct throws contain all the information you need to convert them into your own application-specific errors easy, which means more helpful errors for your end users!

-7. **Compiled validators.** Superstruct does the work of compiling its schemas up front, so that it doesn't have to spend lots of time performing expensive tasks for every call to the validation functions in your hot code paths.
+3. **Familiar API.** The Superstruct API was heavily inspired by [Typescript](https://www.typescriptlang.org/docs/handbook/basic-types.html), [Flow](https://flow.org/en/docs/types/) and [GraphQL](http://graphql.org/learn/schema/).
+If you're familiar with any of those, then its schema definition API will feel very natural to use, so you can get started quickly.

 <br/>